 Performance breakdown by variant

-Beyond that, you’ll see a more explicit breakdown of Conversion Events:
+Beyond that, you can see a more explicit breakdown of conversion events, including the following:

 Funnel Reporting offers a visual report that allows you to analyze the journeys your customers take after receiving a campaign or Canvas.
 If your campaign or Canvas uses a control group or multiple variants, you will be able to understand how the different variants have impacted the conversion funnel at a more granular level and optimize based on this data.
-For more information on funnel reports, visit our Canvas Funnel Report page.
+For more information on funnel reports, see Funnel Reports.